JannisKohle/DrumPadTrainer/README.md

 To create an account you just need username and password.

 ## Some random other stuff:

+## A Diagram:

+Database (maybe on the Pi)
+          ^
+Server (Raspberry Pi)    <----REQUEST & ANSWER-----    User / Client

+The Client sends a Request (read or write) to the Pi which checks if it is valid, then writes or reads data from the DB.
+I'm not an expert, so one method to send the requests and answers would be Email.
+There's probably a better method, but this is the easiest.

 ### How exercises are stored: